Men Behaving Badly (American TV series)

-Men Behaving Badly is an American sitcom television series that ran on NBC from September 18, 1996, to December 17, 1997.
-It is based on the earlier British sitcom of the same name.
+Men Behaving Badly is an American sitcom television series on NBC from September 18, 1996, to December 17, 1997.
+It is based on the 1992 British sitcom of the same name.

 Synopsis

 Set in Indianapolis, Indiana, the show starred Rob Schneider, Ron Eldard, and Justine Bateman.
 Kevin (Eldard) and Jamie (Schneider) were college buddies sharing an apartment and living out a second childhood, much to the chagrin of Kevin's girlfriend Sarah (Bateman).
 Brenda (Dina Spybey) was an upstairs neighbor that Jamie flirted with.

 Eldard and Bateman left after the first season amid rumors that they clashed with Schneider and the show's producers.
 They were replaced by Ken Marino and Jenica Bergere, and Spybey was promoted from recurring to series regular.